Loading breathing exercise...

 How does a sigh help the lungs?

 Sighs are deeper‑than‑normal breaths that periodically reinflate under‑ventilated lung regions, which helps prevent alveolar collapse and restores lung compliance.
-Neurophysiology studies identify a dedicated brainstem circuit (RTN/pFRG → preBötzinger complex) that can trigger sighs—explaining how they arise and why they increase under stress or hypoxia.
+Neurophysiology studies identify a dedicated brainstem circuit (RTN/pFRG → preBötzinger complex) that can trigger sighs.
+That explains how they arise and why they increase under stress or hypoxia.

 How many repetitions and how often?